trevoroldham/git-lesson-msse/README.md

 ## adding features
 Features should be developed on branches.
 To create and switch to a branch, use the command `git switch -c new_branch_name`

-To switch to an existing branch, use `git switch bramnch name`
+To switch to an existing branch, use `git switch branch name`